AyanleN/AyanleA/docs/logbook.md

 *Day 4 (6/12)* I worked on finding the data i need for my project, and using chatgpt made it easier to find a database of genetic variation.

-*Day 5 (6/13)* I worked on find what part of the database i need for my project, had difficulty understanding what each section serve.
+*Day 5 (6/13)* I worked on finding what part of the database i need for my project, had difficulty understanding what each section served.